skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **vdw** *(string)* - Default: *None*

-  Type of van-der Walls interactions between the inner and outer regions.
+  This argument specifies type of van-der Walls interactions between the inner and outer regions.
   Current version of PyUNIxMD supports one type of van-der Walls interaction, which is the Lennard-Jones interaction.
 The other types of van-der Walls interactions provided in the Tinker program are not currently interfaced with PyUNIxMD.

-  + *None*: Do not use van-der Walls interactions in QM/MM method.
+  If this argument is *None*, the van-der Walls interactions are not included in QM/MM calculation.

   + *'lennardjones'*: The Lennard-Jones interactions are used for van-der Walls interactions.

 \

 - **periodic** *(boolean)* - Default: *False*

-  Uses a periodicity in the calculation.
+  When **periodic** is set to *True*, a periodicity is considered in the calculation.
   Only :math:`\Gamma`-point sampling is supported with Tinker program when the periodicity is considered.

 \

 - **cell_par** *(double, list)* - Default: *6 \* [ 0.0 ]*

-  Cell lattice parameters of the periodic unit cell.
+  This argument specifies cell lattice parameters of the periodic unit cell.
   The list consists of six elements and first three elements correspond to the :math:`a`, :math:`b`, and :math:`c` lengths while the last three elements correspond to the :math:`\alpha`, :math:`\beta`, and :math:`\gamma` angles, respectively.

 \

 - **xyz_file** *(string)* - Default: *'./tinker.xyz'*

-  Initial 'tinker.xyz' file with tinker xyz format.
+  This argument specifies initial 'tinker.xyz' file with tinker xyz format.
   The 'tinker.xyz' file must include correct atom types and bonding information.

 \

 - **key_file** *(string)* - Default: *'./tinker.key'*

-  Initial 'tinker.key' file used in the calculations.
+  This argument specifies initial 'tinker.key' file used in the calculations.
 The keywords of the Tinker program except **embedding**, **vdw**, and the periodicity can be included in this file.
   For example, if you want to add some constraints to the systems, then the related keywords can be added to the 'tinker.key' file.